Zoe Terry’s Bio

 This was the beginning of Zoe’s Dolls.

-Since its inception, Zoe has given out approximately $20,000 in dolls, donations, contest and free community events.
-She has impacted the lives of over 4,000 girls in South Florida, Georgia, Texas, Mississippi, Haiti and Africa.
-The newest chapters of Zoe’s Dolls are now in Georgia, Mississippi and Texas.
+Since its inception, Zoe has given out approximately 20,000 dolls She has impacted the lives of over 10,000 girls in South Florida, Texas, Mississippi, Haiti and Africa.
+The newest chapters of Zoe’s Dolls are now in Mississippi and Texas.

 Zoe has not stopped at dolls.
 Her organization has developed and runs programs aimed at empowering little girls and young ladies, to let each one know that her image is beautiful.

-Loving the Skin I’m In Creative Expressions Contest is an annual competition open nationwide to girls 6-18 years old.
+Loving the Skin I’m In Creative Expressions Contest now in its fourth year is an annual competition open nationwide to girls 6-18 years old.
 The girls can submit a written or video submission on why they love the skin they are in.
 Winning entries are awarded cash prizes for first, second and third place and honored at a culminating formal banquet.

 The Girl Fit Experience.
 After a reading a report with her mother about The State of Obesity, in a special report called Racial and Ethnic Disparities in Obesity, where it showed that African American girls were more obese than any other ethnic group, Zoe decided she had to do something.
 The Girl Fit Experience is a fun, interactive day of fitness designed with girls in mind.
 Zoe had her first Girl Fit Experience, July 2016 and more than 80 girls came out to get fit.
-The second Girl Fit is scheduled to take place Fall 2017.
+The program has now expanded to a full out afterschool fitness program.

-Zoe has been recognized and honored for her philanthropic efforts.
-She is currently one of 10 youth named as the Hasbro Community Action Hero and will be honored in New York City during the 2017 Annual Toy Show.
-Zoe was selected among one of 14 youth to give a TED Talk during the TEDx Youth Miami Event in February 2016 and has been invited to attend and speak at the annual TED2017 conference in April.
+Zoe has been recognized and honored for her philanthropic efforts in many arenas.
+Zoe just appeared on Good Morning America in February 2018 during a special segment with Robin Roberts called Black Girl Magic.
+She was named one of Glamour Magazine’s 17 Young Women Who Created Real Change In 2017.
+She was featured in Bloomberg Businessweek in their Game Changer column.
+Zoe is a 2017 Nickelodeon HALO (Helping And Leading Others) Award Winner, the youngest winner ever.
+She was one of 10 youth named as the Hasbro Community Action Hero in 2017 and was honored in New York City during the 2017 Annual Toy Show.
+Zoe was selected among one of 14 youth to give a TED Talk during the TEDx Youth Miami Event in February 2016.
 She was given the first-ever Miami-Dade Outstanding Youth in Philanthropy Award by the Association of Fundraising Professionals.
-She was recently named the MLK 2017 Trailblazer.
+She was named the MLK 2017 Trailblazer.
 She was honored by the Miami Alumnae Chapter of Delta Sigma Theta Sorority, Inc. in June 2016, named one of The City of Miami Gardens’ Unsung Heroes in February 2016 by Councilman Erhabor Ighodaro and honored by the City of North Miami as Outstanding Youth in February 2016.
 She was named the Kohl’s Cares Regional Winner in 2015.
 Zoe was also recently featured in the book “Why” as a Social Entrepreneur, produced by Miami Country Day School, where she is currently in 5th grade.
+Zoe was recently a keynote speaker at the Points of Light Service Unites National Conference and a keynote speaker at the United Nations in NY during the Nexus Global Summit.
+The national awards show will air on November 26 on Nickelodeon.

 For more information about Zoe or Zoe’s Dolls, please contact Nakia Bowling at email@example.com or 305-726-3673.